-The coastal Rhode Island region experiences extensive inundation (flooding) from coastal storms due to the combination of low-lying topography, extensive low-lying infrastructure, and degraded coastal ecosystems.
+CSRM is a growing concern along the entire Rhode Island coastline.
+The coastal Rhode Island region experiences extensive inundation (flooding) from storm surge due to the combination of low-lying topography, extensive low-lying infrastructure, and degraded coastal ecosystems.
 The region is almost entirely developed, with billions of dollars of largely fixed public, private, and commercial investment.
 The coastline within the study area is also densely populated.
 These factors, when considered with continued SLC and a general increase in storm frequency and intensity, present a challenge for many coastal communities in terms of how to manage the land sea interface with respect to property damage, coastal resiliency and life safety.

-Rising sea levels causes numerous, significant water resource problems such as: increased, widespread flooding along the coast; changes in salinity gradients in estuarine areas that impact ecosystems; increased inundation at high tide; decreased capacity for storm water drainage; and declining reliability of critical infrastructure services, such as transportation, power, and communications.
+Rising sea levels represent an unstoppable process causing numerous, significant water resource problems such as: increased, widespread flooding along the coast; changes in salinity gradients in estuarine areas that impact ecosystems; increased inundation at high tide; decreased capacity for storm water drainage; and declining reliability of critical infrastructure services, such as transportation, power, and communications.
 Addressing these problems requires a paradigm shift in how Rhode Island residents work, live, travel, and play in a sustainable manner because a large extent of the area is at a very high risk of coastal storm damage given into the future of SLC.